ruby-on-wheels/ruby-on-wheels.github.io/_posts/2023-01-07-building-drawers-for-the-kitchen.md

 ![Drawer parts ready to be assembled and installed](/assets/images/IMG_5987.jpg)

-With everything ready, I assembled the drawer.
+With everything ready, I installed the drawers.

 ![Drawer boxes with assembled front covers](/assets/images/IMG_5990.jpg)